WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/usage/blueprints.md

 ## Referencing Blueprints

+> [!TIP]
+> For many blueprint types there is a "Refs" class with static fields for referencing existing blueprints, e.g. [FeatureRefs.AcidImmunity](xref:BlueprintCore.Blueprints.References.FeatureRefs.AcidImmunity).
+You can also iterate through all blueprints using the `All` field, e.g. [FeatureRefs.All](xref:BlueprintCore.Blueprints.References.FeatureRefs.All).

 Many API calls require references to a blueprint.
 To simplify blueprint references BlueprintCore defines [Blueprint<TRef>](xref:BlueprintCore.Utils.Blueprint`1).
 This provides implicit constructors which allow referencing blueprints by:

 * GUID / Asset ID string